mlr-org/mlr3forecast/README.md

 ### Example: forecasting with forecast learner

-Currently, we support native forecasting learners from the forecast package.
-In the future, we plan to support more forecasting learners.
+Currently, we support native forecasting learners from the forecast and smooth packages.
+In the future, we plan to support more learners.

 ``` r
 library(mlr3forecast)